AkaneTendo25/musubi-tuner/docs/ltx_2.md

 - `--audio_loss_weight`: Weight for audio loss in AV mode (default: 1.0).

 #### Timestep Sampling
-- `--timestep_sampling shifted_logit_normal`: **(Recommended)** Official LTX-2 method.
+- `--timestep_sampling shifted_logit_normal`: Default LTX-2 method.
 Uses a shifted logit-normal distribution where the shift is computed based on sequence length (frames × height × width).
-This is the default for LTX-2.
 - `--timestep_sampling uniform`: Simple uniform sampling from [0, 1].
 Alternative if you want simpler behavior.
 - `--logit_std`: Standard deviation for the logit-normal distribution (default: 1.0).
 Only used with `shifted_logit_normal`.
 - `--min_timestep` / `--max_timestep`: Optional timestep range constraints.

-**Note:** The `shifted_logit_normal` mode matches the official Lightricks LTX-2 trainer exactly.
-The shift is linearly interpolated from 0.95 (at 1024 tokens) to 2.05 (at 4096 tokens) based on sequence length.
+**Note:** The `shifted_logit_normal` shift is linearly interpolated from 0.95 (at 1024 tokens) to 2.05 (at 4096 tokens) based on sequence length.

 #### LoRA Targets
 By default, LoRA targets attention layers only (`to_q`, `to_k`, `to_v`, `to_out.0`), matching the official LTX-2 trainer.
 This applies to all attention types: self-attention, cross-attention, and cross-modal attention (in AV mode).